dhondta/python-tinyscript/docs/helpers.md

 `ts.entropy` | computation function for the Shannon entropy of a string `ts.get_terminal_size` | cross-platform terminal size function `ts.pad` | String padding function, supporting `ansic9.23`, `incremental`, `iso7816-4`, `pkcs5`, `pkcs7` and `w3c` algorithms
+`ts.shorten` | String shortening function, taking by default the terminal width, otherwise a length of 40 characters (unless user-defined), and using an end token (by default "`...`")
 `ts.silent` | decorator for silencing `stdout` and `stderr` of a function `ts.slugify` | slugify a string (handles unicode ; relying on [`slugify`](https://github.com/un33k/python-slugify)) `ts.stdin_pipe` | Python2/3-compatible iterator of STDIN lines